Fifty members were present for the first meeting of the Macomb Kiwanis Club at the old Pace Hotel in downtown Macomb on February 23, 1922.

 The club celebrated its 90th anniversary in 2012.
 Macomb Mayor Mike Inman issued a proclamation declaring 2012 as a year to celebrate the Macomb Kiwanis Club.
 We held a special 90th anniversary dinner at the University Union with special guests from the city and the Illinois-Eastern Iowa District of Kiwanis International.

 On Tuesday, February 5, 2013 the club held its first ever Noon meeting at Wesley Village.
-The noon meetings are an experiment to see if club members, and potential new members, prefer the Noon hour meeting to the regular evening meeting.
-The Noon meetings will be held on the first Tuesday of each month.
+The noon meetings started as an experiment to see if club members, and potential new members, prefer the Noon hour meeting to the regular evening meeting.
+Noon meetings are now held on the first Tuesday of each month.
+There is no evening meeting on the first Tuesday of each month.
+That was eliminated by our Board of Directors in March, 2013.